GeorgeTsiftsis/GeorgeTsiftsis/README.md

 - **Professional Experience:**
   - Software Engineer at Convert Group, contributing to e-commerce analytics platforms and streamlining digital shelf monitoring tools for the retail and brand industries.
   - Co-founder of Genoch LTD, delivering scalable architectures and user-centered applications.
-  - Developed innovative solutions at DivvyFast, simplifying dividend documentation with automated workflows and compliance tools.

 - **Passions:**